This article will show you how to select and analyze multiple apps and/or custom sources in Appbot.

 - Use the Reviews page to look at the reviews for your iOS and Google Play app aggregated together.
 Simply click between the Sentiment Summary, Trends and Stars tabs at the top of the page for aggregated charts.

-- Get an overview of the sentiment trends across all your customer feedback channels using the summary charts at the top of the Reviews page.
-Select your NPS responses, support tickets, twitter searches and app reviews to get a holistic picture.
+- Get an overview of the sentiment trends across all your review channels using the summary charts at the top of the Reviews page.
+Select your twitter searches and app reviews to get a holistic picture.

 - Compare your app’s review volume, review stars, and sentiment against your competitors on the Compare page.

-- Export all of your “voice of the customer” data to a single CSV or Excel (.xlsx) file, on the Exports page.
+- Export all of your review data to a single CSV or Excel (.xlsx) file, on the Exports page.